EberlyODL/chem202/pla-lecture-37.md

 Well, acidity is related to the stability of an acid's conjugate base.
 So, if we consider the conjugate base, maybe that will help.

-You may notice that the conjugate base has a lone pair next to a pi bond, which is a pattern of resonance you may recognize.
-The presence of resonance makes this base more stable, and therefore, the C-H bond of an $$\alpha$$-hydrogen more acidic.
+You may notice that the conjugate base has a lone pair next to a pi bond, which is a [pattern of resonance](/pla-lecture-4.md) you may recognize.
+The presence of resonance makes this base more stable, and therefore, the C-H bond of an $$\alpha$$ carbon more acidic.